anastasiia-nikita/test-task-for-coderiver/README.md

 # Tesk task for Coderiver

-This repository is demonstrated a possible solution of visualization of the layout design of the Monza Motorsport.
+This repository is demonstrated a possible solution of visualization of the layout design.

 ➡️ [DEMO LINK](https://anastasiia-nikita.github.io/test-task-for-coderiver/)